baselsurkhi/alabarka-privacy-policy/README.md

 # Al-Baraka Medical Center App

-A lightweight **WebView-based Android application** that displays the official website of Al-Baraka Medical Center.
+A lightweight **WebView-based Android application** that provides access to the official website of Al-Baraka Medical Center through a native Android container.

-The app is designed to provide users with seamless access to the website through a native Android container.
+The application acts as a wrapper for the existing web system and does not provide standalone functionality outside the website.

 ---

 ## 🛠 App Type

 - WebView-based application
-- No native account system
+- No native user account system
 - No local data storage

 ---

 ## 📍 Location Permission

-The application requests **location access** for the following purpose:
+The application may request **location access while the app is in use** for the following purpose:

-- Supporting **login security and verification (stamp/validation)** on the website
+- Supporting **location-based validation during the website login process**, as implemented by the website itself
-- Preventing unauthorized access

 ### Important Notes:
+- Location access is requested **only when initiated by the website**
+- Location access occurs **only while the app is open and in use**
+- The application does **not track location in the background**
-- The app does **not store or track location data**
+- The application does **not store location data**
-- Location access is used **temporarily during login**
+- The application does **not continuously monitor location**
 - Location data is **not shared with third parties**
-- The app does **not collect precise GPS location**

 ---

 ## 🔐 Data Collection

-The application itself does **not collect or process personal data**.
+The application itself does **not collect, store, or process personal data**.

-Any information entered by the user is submitted directly on the website displayed inside the WebView and is subject to the website’s own privacy policy.
+Any data entered by the user is handled directly by the website displayed inside the WebView and is subject to the website’s own privacy policy and security mechanisms.

-The app does **not** access:
+The application does **not** directly access:
 - Contacts
 - Camera
 - Microphone
-- Device storage
+- Local device storage

 ---

 ## 🍪 WebView & Cookies

 - Website content is loaded using Android WebView
-- Cookies may be used by the website for session management and security
+- Cookies may be used by the website for authentication, session management, and security
-- The app does not directly manage or control cookies
+- The application does not directly manage, read, or modify cookies

 ---

 ## 🔌 Third-Party Services

 - No advertising SDKs
+- No analytics SDKs
 - No tracking SDKs
-- No analytics SDKs

 ---